Building Safety Act 2022: A Comprehensive Guide for Homebuyers

 Conveyancers’ Role and Additional Work

 For homebuyers, understanding the requirement for additional conveyancing work is crucial.
 The Building Safety Act places responsibilities on conveyancers to navigate complex legislation and ensure buyers are informed about safety issues associated with the property.
-This has led to an additional fee for clients purchasing flats or apartments in high-rise buildings.
+This has led to additional fees for home buyers purchasing flats or apartments in high-rise buildings and lengthier transaction speeds owing to the enhanced due diligence required by the conveyancers to ensure their clients safety.

 Addressing Concerns and Confusions